Perspectives on

 Muyal

-"In the smallest void, I find the infinite."
+"In the quietest space, I find the endless."

 The Gallery